shlomnissan/express-client/README.md

 - [Licence](#licence)

 ## Overview
-Express is a promise-based HTTP client for modern C++ development.
+Express Client is a promise-based HTTP client for modern C++ development.
 It currently targets C++20 with no dependencies other than the standard library.
 The project aims to provide a modern interface for making HTTP requests in C++ applications.

 ## Features
 - A simple interface.